Non-Hermitian Majorana modes protect degenerate steady states: Stability of Majorana modes

-\textit{Stability of Majorana modes.} Before calculating the spectrum, we generalize the stability of Majorana zero modes to include robustness against non-Hermitian terms in the Hamiltonian.
-In a 1D Hermitian TSC (e.g. the Kitaev chain \cite{kitaev2001}), the MZM is protected at zero energy due to its particle-hole symmetry:
+Before calculating the spectrum, we generalize the stability of Majorana zero modes to include robustness against non-Hermitian terms in the Hamiltonian.
+In the Hermitian Kitaev chain, the MZM is protected at zero energy due to its particle-hole symmetry

-where $H \psi_{\text{0}}=0$.
+where $H_c \psi_{\text{0}}=0$.
 Any term entering the Hamiltonian which preserves the bandgap cannot perturb the MZM away from zero energy.

 In the non-Hermitian case, each eigenvalue $E$ has an associated right and left eigenvector, defined as

 The non-Hermitian MZM satisfies the condition